skienzmatishun/rippreport/content/p/fauxhope-know-the-backstory/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Fairhope city council meeting in a flooded chamber with knee-deep water.
   A man in overalls stands near a laptop while officials sit behind a dais
+summary: Former Mayor Tim Kant and developer Angelo Corte forced reckless developments through city channels at the expense of local infrastructure.
+Environmental soil analysis and city records link severe Fly Creek damage directly to developer construction runoff.
+Fairhope citizens were left holding the multi-million dollar bill for years of backroom political favors.
 ---
 “The developer will do whatever the hell he wants, without any accountability”